SARTHAK2511/Data-Science-Projects/README.md

 - Use any programming language
 - Use any data science tools and techniques and create data  projects.
+- Projects should be different from the uploaded ones or it should be optimized version of existing ones

 ## Steps for Contributing